-The Supplier is responsible for the qualification and preferably 3rd party certification of its supervisors and operators to a recognised certification scheme based on ISO 9712:2012.
+The NDT Service Supplier is responsible for the qualification and preferably 3rd party certification of its supervisors and operators to a recognised certification scheme based on ISO 9712:2021.

-Personnel qualification to an employer based qualification scheme as e.g. SNT-TC-1A, 2016 or ANSI/ASNT CP-189, 2016 may be accepted if the Supplier's written practice is reviewed and found acceptable by the Society.
-The Supplier's written practice is to as a minimum, except for the impartiality requirements of a certification body and/or authorised body, comply with ISO 9712:2012.
+Personnel qualification to an employer based qualification scheme as e.g. SNT-TC-1A, 2020 or ANSI/ASNT CP-189, 2020 may be accepted if the NDT Service Supplier's written practice is reviewed and found acceptable by the Society.
+The NDT Service Supplier's written practice is to as a minimum, except for the impartiality requirements of a certification body and/or authorised body, generally comply with the requirements of ISO 9712:2021.